About Caroline

 Pronouns: She/Her

-Caroline leads housing programs, organizational finance and operations at The Kelsey.
-She has over fifteen years of business leadership experience across the non-profit, corporate, startup, and philanthropic sectors, most recently as a management consultant she led corporate finance and enterprise transformation projects for technology companies.
+Caroline leads housing programs at The Kelsey overseeing both our direct development and technical assistance projects.
+She joined The Kelsey in 2019 with over fifteen years of business leadership experience across the non-profit, corporate, startup, and philanthropic sectors, most recently as a management consultant where she led corporate finance and enterprise transformation projects for technology companies.
 Caroline came to this work after supporting her mother, who has disabilities, navigate evictions, health crises and housing instability.
-Through witnessing first-hand how housing insecurity has become wide-spread, she saw that by centering solutions on the disability community we can create better outcomes for all residents.
+Through witnessing first-hand how housing insecurity has become wide-spread, she saw that by centering solutions on people with disabilities we can create better outcomes for all residents.

 What part of The Kelsey’s mission are you proudest to be part of / support?

 The housing affordability crisis in California has disproportionately affected people with disabilities and I am proud that we are focused on the production of more housing that is affordable, accessible, and inclusive.
-Witnessing my own mother who has disabilities be evicted several times from the area she grew up in, I saw firsthand how housing insecurity touches so many people, especially in the Bay Area.
+Witnessing my own mother who has disabilities experience housing instability in the area she grew up in, I saw that we need a multifaceted approach to the housing crisis and treat it with the sense of urgency it deserves.

 What does it mean to you to be Disability-Forward?
 Why does it matter?